 Fun on a family vacation doesn’t have to cost money, and this also goes for family travel games that are very easy to learn.
 Aside from being fun road trip games that don’t involve pieces to juggle in the car, you can play them at home or at your next party.

-29. I Spy
+28. I Spy

 I Spy can be played with two or more people anywhere.
-The game’s premise is that one person looks spies something that everyone can see and keeps it a secret for the other players to guess based on little revealed close or tips.
+The game’s premise is that one person spies something that everyone can see and keeps it a secret for the other players to guess based on little revealed close or tips.

 The player holding the secret gives clues by saying, “I spy with my little eye something that is [insert clue which could be color, shape, size, etc.].”
 The other players try to guess what the secret object is.
 The player holding the secret responds only with yes or no. He or she will give another hint starting with, “I spy with my little eye something that is [clue].”